AcerZhou/DVA-C01/Elasticache.md

 # Elasticache
+- in-memory cache in the cloud
+- retrieve information from fast in-memory caches rather than slower disk based database
+- generally sit between application and database
+- takes the load off database
+- for read-heavy application and data not change frequently

 * Used to significantly improve latency and throughput
 * For read-heavy application workloads or compute-intensive workloads
 * Improve application performance by storing critical